TrellixVulnTeam/python3.4_SAJN/Doc/library/functions.rst

 .. function:: chr(i)

-   Return the string representing a character whose Unicode code point is the integer *i*.
+   Return the string representing a character whose Unicode codepoint is the integer *i*.
 For example, ``chr(97)`` returns the string ``'a'``.
 This is the inverse of :func:`ord`.
 The valid range for the argument is from 0 through 1,114,111 (0x10FFFF in base 16).  :exc:`ValueError` will be raised if *i* is